National University MFT Program: Comprehensive Profile and Student Fit Analysis

 Salary data and job market projections are useful inputs to your program search, but they cannot tell you what a school is actually like to attend.
 Marketing materials, program websites, and admissions presentations are designed to present a program favorably.
 The most reliable way to cut through that and understand what a program actually delivers in the classroom is to ask to sit in on a live class session, whether in person or online, before you commit.
 Every program that is confident in the quality of its instruction should not only allow this but actively welcome it.
 If a program is reluctant to let prospective students observe a class, that reluctance is itself informative.
 The California MFT job market rewards clinical skill, and the training environment you choose over the next two to three years will shape the kind of therapist you become.
 Take the time to see it for yourself before you decide.

-To learn more about National University's MFT programs, visit the MA in Counseling Psychology page or the MA in Marriage and Family Therapy program page.
+To learn more about National University's MFT program, visit their official website at nu.edu.
 If you are comparing MFT programs in California, you can explore Sentio University's MFT program to see how our Deliberate Practice training model compares.

 Disclaimer: This profile was prepared by Sentio University for informational purposes only.
 Sentio University is an MFT program in California and a peer institution to the program profiled above.
 All information was drawn from publicly available sources and the program's own published materials as of April 2026.
 Sentio University makes no guarantee regarding the accuracy or completeness of this information.
 Prospective students should contact the program directly to verify all details, including admissions requirements, tuition, accreditation status, and clinical training structure.
 This profile does not constitute an endorsement or recommendation.
 For a full list of California MFT programs, visit our California MFT Program Directory.